 Traditionally, to be diagnosed with sleep apnea, you had to complete a sleep study called a polysomnography (PSG) in a lab, hospital, or clinic.
-While in-lab testing is still the standard, an at-home test is another option that you and your doctor may decide is a good fit for you.
+While in-lab testing is still the gold standard, an at-home sleep apnea test is another option that you and your doctor may decide is a good fit for you.

-At-home sleep apnea tests are best suited for people who are suspected of having moderate to severe sleep apnea that isn’t complicated by other disorders.
+At-home sleep apnea tests are best suited for people who are suspected of having moderate to severe obstructive sleep apnea that isn’t complicated by other disorders.
 Taking a sleep apnea test at home can be more convenient and comfortable than in a lab, but it may have limitations as well.

 What Are At-Home Sleep Apnea Tests?

-Home sleep apnea tests (HSAT) are also called unattended sleep studies or out-of-center sleep testing.
+Home sleep apnea tests (HSATs) are also called unattended sleep studies or out-of-center sleep testing.
 The test typically involves attaching sensors to your body, which are connected to a portable monitor that records and displays different types of information.

 If you qualify for an at-home sleep apnea test, the equipment may be delivered to your home, or you may need to pick it up from a sleep center.
 There are three different types of home sleep apnea devices, though types 3 and 4 are the most common.

-- Type 2: These tests measure the same data as an in-lab polysomnography, which may be called a type 1 test.
+- Type 2: These tests can measure the same data as an in-lab polysomnography, which may be called a type 1 test.
 A technician usually helps you set up the sensors or leads at a sleep center, or they may teach you how to do it at home.
 Type 2 tests are not often used, because they can be too complex for a home setting.

 - Type 4: Type 4 devices are also portable but only measure one to three variables, like airflow and blood oxygen level.